3. Make an agreement with your landlord

 If the landlord's application is about rent that you owe, you can the agreement with the LTB before the hearing starts.
 The LTB will then do one of 2 things.
 They might send you and your landlord an that reflects what you agreed to.
 If this happens, you won't need to go to a hearing.
 Or the LTB might schedule a hearing.
 At the hearing, you can then ask the LTB member to make an order that reflects what you and your landlord agreed to.

 Be careful about what you agree to.
-If you make an agreement and don't follow it, your landlord might be able to apply for an eviction order without giving you any notice and without having a hearing.
+If you make an agreement and do not follow it, your landlord might be able to apply for an eviction order without giving you any notice and without having a hearing.